giraffi/giraffi_metrics-tutorial/README.md

 When retrieving metrics, you can use query parameters for filtering the results.

 `fields` An array parameter that specifies the fields to return.
 The available field names are val, time, src and tags.
-`tags` An array parameter that filters metrics only corresponding to tags.
+`tags` An array parameter that selects the metrics only corresponding to tags.
 The results belong to at least one of the specified tags.
 `src` A string parameter that specifies the source where the metrics have been collected.
 Equivalent to `Host` in `collectd.conf`.

 ##### Returns a single row.